Instances

 Recommendations

-VSS is designed to cover a wide range of vehicles.
+VSS standard catalog is designed to cover a wide range of vehicles.
 This means that the default instantiation used in VSS may not fit every vehicle.
 An example can be seen in the windshield signals defined in Body.vspec, parts of them are shown below.
 VSS offers the possibility to control windshield heating separately for front and rear windshield, and VSS also gives the possibility to report washer fluid level separately for each windshield.
 This fits very well for a vehicle that has separate washer fluid containers for front and rear windshield and that offers heating for both windshields.
 But that is not the case for all vehicles, it is not even certain that all vehicles have two windshields.
 This sections gives recommendations on how to use VSS for a vehicle if the VSS specification does not offer an exact match of the capabilities of the vehicle.

 Windshield: